Security Core

 Make the architecture easier to understand

-A public core forces clearer contracts and documentation that remains readable even outside the full app context.
+A public core needs clear contracts and documentation that make sense even without reading the whole app.

 What lives in the core?

-The core contains the parts that determine whether a session is trustworthy, not the entire product stack.
+The core bundles the parts that decide whether a session can be trusted.
+The rest of the product logic stays separate.

 Backend